mpv-player/mpv/DOCS/man/en/input.rst

             (key and string value for each metdata entry)

 ``chapter-metadata``
     Metadata of current chapter.
 Works similar to ``metadata`` property.
-IT also allows the same access methods (using sub-properties).
+It also allows the same access methods (using sub-properties).

     Per-chapter metadata is very rare.
 Usually, only the chapter name